-Complaints by age
+5.1.5 Complaints by age

-- 33. An analysis of data against age range reveals that certain age groups are more likely to be subject to a complaint than might be expected by the proportion of registrants in that age group (Please see Figure 7 overleaf). - 34.
-In 2007/2008, registrants between the ages of 40 and 59 were disproportionately subject to more complaints.
-This trend was most marked in the 45-49 age group, which accounted for 20% of complaints but only 14% of the whole Register. - 35.
-Registrants between 20 and 39 were proportionately subject to fewer complaints and no complaints were received about registrants aged 65 or over. - 36.
-This data seems to suggest that there may be some correlation between the age of a registrant and risk.
+An analysis of data against age range reveals that certain age groups are more likely to be subject to a complaint than might be expected by the proportion of registrants in that age group (Please see Figure 7 overleaf).

+In 2007 - 08, registrants between the ages of 40 and 59 were disproportionately subject to more complaints.
+This trend was most marked in the 45-49 age group, which accounted for 20 per cent of complaints but only 14 per cent of the whole Register.

+Registrants between 20 and 39 were proportionately subject to fewer complaints and no complaints were received about registrants aged 65 or over.

+This data seems to suggest that there may be some correlation between the age of a registrant and their risk of complaint.
 This is supported by evidence in the medical profession.
 For example, an analysis of data from referrals to the National Clinical Assessment Service (NCAS) revealed that the rate of referral to NCAS increases with age.

-&lt;sup>15 National Clinical Assessment Service, Analysis of the first four years referral data (July 2006).
+&lt;sup>15 National Clinical Assessment Service, Analysis of the first four years referral data, (July 2006).